John Demjanjuk: Background

 Demjanjuk was born in Dubovi Makharyntsi (formerly Kiev Governorate, presently Koziatyn district, Vinnytsia Oblast), a farming village in the western part of Soviet Ukraine.
-His boyhood coincided with the Holodomor famine, and he later worked as a tractor driver in a Soviet collective farm.
+Both of his parents were unable to work, with his father having been wounded during World War I and his mother being affected by chronic illness, due to which Demjanjuk had to drop out of elementary school.
+His boyhood coincided with the Holodomor famine, due to which Demjanjuk's family moved to a collective farm near Moscow.
+Both in Dubovi and on the collective farm, he worked as a tractor and truck driver.
+In 1938, Demjanjuk joined Komsomol, although Demjanjuk claimed during his later trial that he was rejected because he did not own underwear.
 In 1940, he was drafted into the Red Army.
 After a battle in eastern Crimea, he was taken prisoner by the Germans and was held in a camp for Soviet prisoners of war in Chełm.

 According to German records, Demjanjuk most likely arrived at Trawniki concentration camp to be trained as a camp guard for the Nazis on 13 June 1942.
 He was assigned to a manorial estate called Okzów on 22 September 1942, but returned to Trawniki on 14 October.
 He was transferred to Majdanek concentration camp, where he was disciplined on 18 January 1943.
 He was sent back to Trawniki and on 26 March 1943 he was assigned to Sobibor concentration camp.
 On 1 October 1943, he was transferred to Flossenbürg, where he served until at least 10 December 1944.